About Us Contact Shop

 Or there will be geishas walking the streets, a 300+ year-old sweets shop, and a restaurant that dates back to 1465.

 But then you also get this modern side of Japan as well.
 There are Pinteresty chocolate shops and a “fire ramen bar.”
-So if you want to see both sides, then it’s easily available.

-Fire ramen in Japan.
+A ramen dish in a restaurant in Japan.

-Japan is very proud of their cultural heritage; they keep it alive and well and it can be easily seen in their incredible museums (Japan made me a museum person..
+Japan is very proud of their cultural heritage; they keep it alive and it can be easily seen in their incredible museums (Japan made me a museum person..
 I’m NOT a museum person), their festivals, and the arts.

-An alleyway in Japan.
+A pretty alleyway in Japan.

 12 Tips & Places to Make Your Fall Trip to Japan Memorable